rhythmthief/csci_3308_project/README.md

 Team 3 Final Project

 Deployment:
- ./deployDB.sh #Creates a postgres DB and populates it with tables and views
+ ./bash/deployDB.sh #Creates a postgres DB and populates it with tables and views

+Source for names:
+Ward, G. (2002).
+Moby Ward Lists.
+Retrieved from http://www.gutenberg.org/ebooks/3201.